wickett/continuous-delivery-class/README.md

 These course materials are also available at https://github.com/wickett/continuous-delivery-class, feel free and contribute fixes there.

+The sample app used throughout the course is NOT included in these files or repo.
+The application is available at https://github.com/wickett/word-cloud-generator

 ## Getting Started

 For each of the videos in the class that have hands-on working with the code, we have included instructions on how to get it working on your machine.
 Of course, over time, these instructions might become outdated (we do accept pull requests!), but the goal of the class is to give you examples of how it could work for your organization in a descriptive way, not a prescriptive way.